inventi/eventstore-tools/README.md

 ### Skipping an event

-One can skip an event for specific event handler.
+You can skip an event for specific event handler.

 #### Listing event handlers